LogtalkDotOrg/logtalk3/tools/debugger/NOTES.md

 	     dump_trace::stop_redirect_to_file.

-A full trace can also be obtained at the top-level by using the `S` (Skip) command at the call port for the top-levle goal when tracing it.
+A full trace can also be obtained at the top-level by using the `S` (Skip) command at the call port for the top-level goal when tracing it.

 Alternative debugger tools